metcalf/saypi/README.md

   solve it in Go as our primary language for new services.
 * Testing: We tried suite-based interfaces like Gocheck and Ginkgo but felt like we were fighting the language.
 We much prefer the stdlib testing interfaces but haven't figured out how much to cede to an assertion library like testify.assert.
 For now, our rule is that anything goes as long as the tests are of the form `func Test*(t *testing.T)`.

 Want to [help us solve these problems and much more](https://stripe.com/jobs/positions/engineer/)?

 # TODOs and Qs
+* Use API client to write sane tests
 * Tests for invalid params to say controller
-* Use API client to write sane tests
-* Request IDs in log lines
 * 404 on missing deletions
+* Request IDs in log lines (and probably undo log data crap)

 ## Boring TODO
 * Package descriptions
 * Dependency management (vendor experiment?)

 ## Maybe TODO
+* frontend interface, Go as a static fileserver, JS tests running against stub
 * Use 201 created with Location header to force generating internal URLs?
 Return next/prev URLs for pagination in the Location header like Greenhouse?
 * Generate public URLs for a conversation (maybe have auth package support returning a public version of any url?)
-* frontend interface, Go as a static fileserver, JS tests running against stub
 * Object creation limits
 * Write an example of refactoring list queries to use a read-replica
 * Server hosts its own Swagger API docs